ted-peters/Squawk/README.md

 ## Description

 I made this application to practice using the Python Framework, Django.
-The front end is created by the Django HTML templating feature, and the backend is supported by Djangos out of the box authuentication features. user info is stored in PostgreSQL.
+The front end is created by the Django HTML templating feature, and the backend is supported by Djangos out of the box authuentication features.
+User info is stored in PostgreSQL.

 ## Link
 [Squawk](https://secured-blog.herokuapp.com/)